Conducting a user test may seem simple at first—you ask a few questions and observe the participant, right? Not quite.

 Before the test begins, and after you’ve told your participant what to expect, there is one more thing to do.
-Remind him or her that during this test, there are no wrong answers.
+Remind them that during this test, there are no wrong answers.
 We’re here to observe, learn, and test our system—not the participant.
-If your participant does something we didn’t expect or can’t successfully accomplish a task, they’re not wrong.
+If the participant does something we didn’t expect or can’t successfully accomplish a task, they’re not wrong.
 Rather, we are.
 This just means our participant(s) successfully helped us discover a potential issue, allowing us to go back to the drawing board and come up with a solution to avoid more users running into the same issue in the future.

 5. DO ask participants to perform realistic tasks

 Asking a participant to “Spend a few minutes on the homepage and tell us what you think.” is not a realistic scenario.
 Instead, ask your participant to “Find a dress to wear to an upcoming winter wedding.”
 This is a realistic scenario.

 In user testing, we want to create as real of a scenario as possible.
 Make sure the tasks you’re asking your participants to complete align with tasks real users would be performing on your website.

 This is one of the most important “don’ts” on the list, and one that often gets overlooked.
 When wording your tasks, make sure you’re not providing the participant with information that gives away anything that may help them accomplish the task at hand.